- Home

 Regional Insights

-U.S. AI in Medical Imaging Market Trends
+U.S. AI In Medical Imaging Market Trends

 Europe AI in Medical Imaging Market Trends

-AI in medical imaging market in Europe is expected to grow significantly over the forecast period.
+The Europe AI in medical imaging market is expected to grow significantly over the forecast period.
 Europe is home to numerous collaborative research projects and consortia, such as the European Organization for Nuclear Research (CERN) and various Horizon 2020 projects, which focus on advancing AI in medical imaging.
 The European Union's Medical Device Regulation (MDR) has set clear guidelines for the approval and use of AI in medical imaging, ensuring safety and efficacy.
 This regulatory environment encourages innovation and the adoption of AI technologies across Europe.

 The UK AI in medical imaging market is expected to grow profitably over the forecast period.
 The UK government has been actively promoting the use of AI in healthcare through initiatives such as the AI Sector Deal and funding from Innovate UK.
 The National Health Service (NHS) is a significant player in adopting AI to improve diagnostic accuracy and operational efficiency.
 Strong collaboration between academic institutions and industry players, exemplified by partnerships between leading universities and tech companies, drives innovation in AI medical imaging.